giulbia/baby_cry_detection/README.md

 This step is to be executed on Raspberry Pi.
 Please refer to [baby_cry_rpi](https://github.com/giulbia/baby_cry_rpi.git)

+##### PREDICTION ON PC

+this added step to test the same functionality on the pc using s shell, use sh baby_cry-sh.sh, it uses the sox utility for macOS  to use the microphone brew install sox

 ##### SIMULATION

 This step allows you to test the model on your computer.
 It uses scripts from `rpi_methods` folder.